Annie Leibovitz: Children

 Leibovitz has three daughters.
-Her first, Sarah Cameron Leibovitz, was born in October 2001 when Leibovitz was 52 years old.
+She gave birth to her first, Sarah Cameron Leibovitz, in October 2001 when Leibovitz was 52 years old.
 Twin girls Susan and Samuelle were born to a surrogate mother in May 2005.

 Relationships

 Leibovitz had a close relationship with writer and essayist Susan Sontag from 1989 until Sontag's death in 2004.
 During Sontag's lifetime, neither woman publicly disclosed whether the relationship was a platonic friendship or romantic.
 In 2006, Newsweek magazine made reference to Leibovitz's decade-plus relationship with Sontag, stating, "The two first met in the late '80s, when Leibovitz photographed her for a book jacket.
 They never lived together, though they each had an apartment within view of the other's."
 When Leibovitz was interviewed for her autobiography A Photographer's Life: 1990–2005, she said that the book told a number of stories, and "with Susan, it was a love story."
 While The New York Times in 2009 referred to Sontag as Leibovitz's "companion", Leibovitz wrote in A Photographer's Life: "words like 'companion' and 'partner' were not in our vocabulary.
 We were two people who helped each other through our lives.
 The closest word is still 'friend'."
 That same year, Leibovitz said the descriptor "lover" was accurate.
 She later reiterated: "Call us 'lovers'.
 I like 'lovers.'
 You know, 'lovers' sounds romantic.
 I mean, I want to be perfectly clear.
 I love Susan."